fomightez/sequencework/alignment-utilities/README.md

 There is a [demo notebook for this script as part of my series of structurework-command line demos](https://github.com/fomightez/cl_demo-binder).
 You can launch the series from [here](https://github.com/fomightez/cl_demo-binder) and then selecting from the index to go to the 'Categorize conservation in a MSA and use that to generate molvis commands' page.
 The direct link to a nicely-rendered, static version of that page is [here](https://nbviewer.jupyter.org/github/fomightez/cl_demo-binder/blob/master/cl_demo-binder%20Categorize%20conservation%20in%20a%20MSA%20and%20use%20that%20to%20generate%20molvis%20commands.ipynb).
 Usage of the script is illustrated there because this script is ideal for bridging sequence analysis to molecular structure analysis and I had an idea for a good illustration of that bridging concept.
 That demo also has a function fuller accounting of documentation for this script as well.

+* mview_to_CLUSTAL.py
+> MView output of an alignment with few 'bells-n-whistles' ---> alignment in CLUSTAL format

+Meant to be used when wanting to adjust width of sequence characters per line.

+Takes a multiple sequence alignment output by MView with options set so mainly just the lines of sequence and not html or consenuss information and reformats it to CLUSTAL.

+There is a [demo notebook for this script as part of my series of sequencework-command line demos](https://github.com/fomightez/cl_sq_demo-binder) where this script is demonstrated as part of a notebook combining a typical worflow.
+To get an active form of the specific demo notebook, you can launch the series from [here](https://github.com/fomightez/cl_sq_demo-binder) and then select from the index to go to the 'Use biopython to make valid CLUSTAL formatted MSAs, check sequence of manually edited alignment, and add consensus line' notebook.
+Alternatively, the direct link to a nicely-rendered, static version of that page is [here](https://nbviewer.jupyter.org/github/fomightez/cl_sq_demo-binder/blob/master/notebooks/Use%20biopython%20to%20make%20valid%20CLUSTAL%20formatted%20MSAs%2C%20check%20sequence%20of%20manually%20edited%20alignment%2C%20and%20add%20consensus%20line.ipynb).

 * roughly_score_relationships_to_subject_seq_pairwise_premsa.py
 > sequences in FASTA format (single multi-FASTA file)  ---> quick assessment of similarity of first sequence to each of the others